HerryTech/Machine-Learning-Projects/README.md

 # 🚀 Machine Learning Projects Repository

-Welcome to the **Machine Learning Projects** repository!
+Welcome to the **Machine Learning Projects** repository.
 This repository contains various machine learning projects that showcase different techniques, models, and datasets for solving real-world problems.

 ## 📂 Project List
 Below are the machine learning projects currently available in this repository: